 In general, the ACT Calculator Policy allows “any 4-function, scientific, or graphing calculator, as long as it is not on the prohibited list and it is modified if needed.”
 Use a calculator you’ve used before.
 Yes, you could borrow one.
 But if you’ve never used it, you’ll spend valuable time struggling to calculate the basic buttons.
 While all ACT problems can be solved without a calculator, you’ll find it to be a key resource.

 Prohibited Calculators on the ACT

-The main calculator functionality that is prohibited on the ACT is Computer Algebra System functionality.
-You are tested on your ability to solve the algebra problems on your own!
-This functionality cannot be built-in or downloaded onto your calculator.
-Here are a few of the calculators that are explicitly banned:
+The ACT mainly prohibits the Computer Algebra System function.
+You must solve algebra problems on your own.
+Here are a few calculators that are specifically banned:

 - TI-Nspire CAS (the TI-Nspire non-CAS is permitted)

 - HP Prime

 - HP 40G, HP 49G, or HP 50G